somiaj/fvwmwiki/Readme.md

 `jekyll serve`, you will be given a local address to view the Wiki on, and any changes you made will be built and updated to be viewed.

-By default syntax highlighting is disabled during the build.
-To enable syntax highlighting, you need to install the FvwmLexer and follow the steps below.
-Your mileage may very.
+To enable syntax highlighting you will have to install a custom lexer following the steps below.

 ## Syntax Highlighting

-The Fvwm configuration syntax highlighting is done through using pygments (<http://pygments.org/>), which is no longer the default highlighter used by Jekyll 3 onwards.
+There is now both a python pygments and ruby rouge lexer for FVWM.
+From Jekyll 3 onwards rouge is the default and the one I plan to continue to work on.
+The pygments FvwmLexer is left as is.

+### Syntax Highlighting with Rouge

+<https://github.com/somiaj/rouge> is a fork of Rouge with a lexer
+for Fvwm.
+To install this lexer I had to do the following.

++ Clone the repo: `git clone https://github.com/somiaj/rouge`
++ Install ruby, jekyll, bundler
++ Install build depends, from the rouge source directory:
+  `bundle install`

++ Build the source: `rake build`
++ Install the resulting .gem file: `gem install rouge-2.0.7.gem`
++ You might have to modify jekyll to use the correct version of rouge.
+  Find the jekyll specifications file on your system, `/var/lib/gems/2.3.0/specifications/jekyll-3.3.1.gemspec` on my system, then edit the runtime dependency for rogue to be `~> 2.0.7`

+  I also had to edit the dependencies for kramdown in a similar fashion to above.

+### Syntax Highlighting with Pygments

 To use pygments you will need to have the python2 package pymgnets installed along with the ruby package pygments.rb to translate the python to ruby for jekyll.